techx/gallexy/README.md

 ## Getting started
 #### After you download the code from this repository, your going to want to do the following things:
   1. Make sure to `npm install` in the repo, and that the NodeJS you have installed is later than `6.0.0` (For email support).
-  2. Create a `settings.js` file and database folder in the gallexy folder.
+  2. Create a `settings.js` file and database folder in the `/server` folder.
     * Your settings folder should look like this:
 ```javascript
 module.exports = {